stcucufa/epistrophy/doc/manual.md

 scheduler.clock.start();
 ```

-The first threee lines create a new fiber and adds instructions to it (a
+The first threee lines after the `import` create a new fiber and add
-one-second delay, followed by a call to `console.log()`).
-This is the program
+instructions to it (a one-second delay, followed by a call to `console.log()`).
-that will run.
-To run it, we need a Scheduler, then to schedule the fiber we
+This is the program that will run.
+To run it, we need to create a Scheduler,
-created to run as soon as the scheduler starts running.
-The scheduler is driven
+then schedule the fiber we created to run as soon as the scheduler starts
-by a clock, then computes updates at regular intervals, running every fiber
+running.
+The scheduler is driven by a clock and updates the state of the fibers
-that is scheduled within that interval (the clock is driven by
+that it manages at regular intervals, running every fiber that is scheduled
-`requestAnimationFrame()` to make Epistrophy suitable for visual-driven
+within that interval (the clock is using `requestAnimationFrame()` internally,
-applications like complex graphical user interfaces, games, or multimedia
+making Epistrophy suitable for visual-driven applications like graphical user
-presentations).
-The final line starts the clock so that the program actually
+interfaces, games, or multimedia presentations).
+The final line starts the
-begins.
+clock so that the program actually begins.

 Epistrophy is built around a minimal core of seven instructions:

-* _sync_ runs a synchronous function;
+* _sync_ executes a synchronous function;
 * _ramp_ waits until some amount of time (given in milliseconds) has elapsed;
 * _event_ waits until a DOM event is received;
 * _async_ starts an asynchronous function calls and waits until a value or an